charis-amend/first-repo-coriander/README.md

 # H1 Learning Github and markdown.

-this is the description: First repository of coriander cohort we have maximum h1-h6 six title sizes
+this is the description: First repository of coriander cohort.
+<p></p>we have maximum h1-h6 six title sizes

 ## H2 this is a subtitle